Tim Herbert: Timberg and Rooney

+Tim Herbert

 In the 1940s, Timberg adopted the stage name Tim Herbert, which he retained for the rest of his career.
 He was featured in vaudeville and in Broadway productions, including the revue Follow the Girls.
 In the 1950s he formed a double act with comedian Don Saxon, and they appeared in nightclubs and on television.
 During the 1960s Herbert established himself as a character actor in films and television.
 He appeared on The Dick Van Dyke Show (in the episode "Bupkis," as an anxious songwriter) and on The Addams Family, The Lucy Show, Get Smart, and other high-profile series.
 He also appeared as "Whiskers" in two episodes of Batman, as well as playing the villain Killer Moth in an unaired short episode in 1967, which was primarily filmed to introduce Batgirl into the series.
-Herbert also played incidental roles in motion pictures, including Don't Worry, We'll Think of a Title, The Boston Strangler, They Shoot Horses, Don't They?, Duel and Win, Place or Steal, and in television films like Ellery Queen: Don't Look Behind You, Goodnight, My Love, and Terror on the 40th Floor.
+Herbert also played incidental roles in motion pictures, including Don't Worry, We'll Think of a Title, The Boston Strangler, They Shoot Horses, Don't They?, Duel, and Win, Place or Steal, and in television films like Ellery Queen: Don't Look Behind You, Goodnight, My Love, and Terror on the 40th Floor.

-Herbert died of a heart attack on June 20, 1986 in Los Angeles, California.
+Herbert died of a heart attack on June 20, 1986, in Los Angeles, California.